vinayudyawer/2025_Palawan_BCC/README.md

-# Basics of Data analysis and visualisations (Palawan July 14 - 18 2025)
+# Basics of Data analysis and visualisations
-Repository for data and code for the Data analysis workshop for 2025 BCC Shark and Ray Capacity building workshop in Palawan
+Repository for data and code for the Data analysis workshop for 2025 BCC Shark and Ray Capacity building workshop (Palawan July 14 - 18 2025)

 The course can be found on this link: